gayathrirajpatel/gayathrirajpatel/README.md

 - 👋 Hi, I’m Gayathri Raj
-- 👀 I am interested in roles that leverage my expertise in full-stack development, specializing in Node.js and software engineering, while allowing me to explore my passion for AI and ML.
+- 👩‍💻 I am interested in roles that leverage my expertise in full-stack development, specializing in Node.js and software engineering, while allowing me to explore my passion for AI and ML.
-- 🌱  I am dedicated individual who thrives on hands-on projects and enjoy pushing my limits to tackle new challenges.
+- I am a dedicated individual who thrives on hands-on projects and enjoy pushing my limits to tackle new challenges.
-- Visit http://gayathrirajpatel.github.io/portfolio to learn more about me.
+- 📫 Visit http://gayathrirajpatel.github.io/portfolio to learn more about me.

 <!--